sandrafitrie/Portfolio/README.md

 *Create a web app to predict what's the music likely by age *This project using Decision Tree algorithm
-*Using Python and Django
+*The input model mark with 0 and 1 where's 0 is equal to woman and 1 is equal to man *Using Python and Django
 *The model are saved